jump-dev/KNITRO.jl/doc/example.rst

   using Knitro
   using Base.Test

-  #  The problem comes from Hock and Schittkowski, HS35.
   #    min  9 - 8x1 - 6x2 - 4x3
   #         + 2(x1^2) + 2(x2^2) + (x3^2) + 2(x1*x2) + 2(x1*x3)
   #    subject to  c[0]:  x1 + x2 + 2x3 <= 3